TheCandidStartup/TheCandidStartup.github.io/_drafts/multi-tenant-rules.md

 I've talked before about the difference between [Tools and Solutions]({% link _posts/2023-01-03-tools-vs-solutions.md %}).
 The cloud applications I worked on are very much in the *Solutions* category.
 The intention was to provide everything that the customer would need to manage a construction project.
 From project inception to final close out, we would handle it all.

 Clearly, if you're the solution that the whole world revolves around, you're not that interested in providing the ability to transfer data out into other systems.
-If all data will be directly created in your system, you're not that interested in supporting bulk transfer in either.
+If all data will be directly created in your system, you're not that interested in supporting bulk transfer-in either.

 Of course, in the real world, every customer had their own processes and ways of doing things.
 They had existing software that worked well for some of those processes, which they had no intention of giving up.
 To them, our solution was another *Tool* that needed to fit in with what they already had.